meltano/meltano/docs/src/docs/integration.md

 ### Validate Tap Capabilities

+In cases where the tap is not loading any streams or it does not appear to be respecting the configured [`select`](/docs/command-line-interface.html#select) rules, you may need to validate the capabilities of the tap.

-In prior versions of the Singer spec, the `properties` capability was used instead of `catalog` for the [catalog files](https://hub.meltano.com/singer/spec#catalog-files).
+In prior versions of the Singer spec, the `--properties` option was used instead of `--catalog` for the [catalog files](https://hub.meltano.com/singer/spec#catalog-files).
-If this is the case for a tap, ensure `properties` is set as a [capability](/docs/contributor-guide.html#taps-targets-development) for the tap.
+If this is the case for a tap, ensure `properties` is set as a [capability](/docs/contributor-guide.html#taps-targets-development) for the tap instead of `catalog`.
-Then `meltano elt` will accept the catalog file, either in the [`catalog` extra](/docs/plugins.html#catalog-extra) or via [`--catalog` on the command line](/docs/command-line-interface.html#elt), and will pass it to the tap using the appropriate flag.
+Then `meltano elt` will accept the catalog file and will pass it to the tap using the appropriate flag.

 ### Incremental Replication Not Running as Expected